 - Thursday Multi Sports Club (Yr 2) School Funded Club USPORTS

-In more usual circumstances, and together with some outside sporting agencies, our staff offers a number of enrichment opportunities for the children outside of the classroom and the school day.
+School has previously offered additional outside sporting agency clubs and our staff team offers a number of enrichment opportunities for the children outside of the classroom and the school day.